Rurusetto/rurusetto/content/posts/cytosu/index.md

 - Availability : Available Publicly
 - GitHub Repositories : [GSculerlor/Cytosu](https://github.com/GSculerlor/Cytosu)

-Cytosu is a custom ruleset based on [Cytus](https://en.wikipedia.org/wiki/Cytus).
+Cytosu is a custom ruleset based on [Cytus](https://www.rayark.com/en/games/cytus2/).
 The ruleset is developed by Ganen.

 # gameplay

-The gameplay of Cytosu relies on Active Scan Line, a line that moves up and down across the screen.
-The player must tap a circle notes as the Active Scan Line passes over them, following the music.
+The gameplay of Cytosu relies on an Active Scan Line, a line that moves up and down across the screen.
+The player must tap circle notes as the Active Scan Line passes over them, following the music.
 Different types of notes are used: Click Note (a single circular note, requires tapping the object in time), Drag Note (a continuous track of notes, requires dragging along the track), and Hold Note (has an extended ribbon meter, requires the note to be held until the meter is filled).

 # controls